asyncapi/website/pages/blog/the-new-era-approaches.md

 The only tools we can say for sure that will support 3.0 right out the gate are the JS parser and the specification JSON Schema documents because they need to be updated for any specification change to be accepted :laughing:

-At the moment we are discussing using a set of tasks as the release date, so when are completed, we release it, [you can checkout this proposal here](https://github.com/asyncapi/spec/issues/944).
+Currently, we are [using completed tasks as the release date for 3.0](https://github.com/asyncapi/spec/issues/944).
+Once all tasks are completed, we'll release 3.0.

 ## Release Date

 That leaves the big question...
 When is the release then?

 Honestly, we tried to stick with a release date, and more specifically, we thought the July release period (yes, next month).
 However as you can probably guess with the remaining work, that's most likely not going to happen.
-As we are learning, major changes take time, and schedules in open source are, hard, to say the least :smile:
+As we are learning, major changes take time, and schedules in open source are, hard, to say the least. :smile:

 While all the specification changes are most likely done by July, my best guess, right now, is for everything to be released in September.

-The more people that help, the faster it gets done :wink:
+The more people help out, the faster it will get done. :wink:

-The next time you will hear from me is going to be the release blog post for 3.0 :wave:
+The next time you will hear from me will be the release blog post for 3.0. :wave:

 > Photo by <a href="https://unsplash.com/fr/@timmarshall?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Tim Marshall</a> on <a href="https://unsplash.com/photos/mWqE5OD15wk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>